Anismhamid/bcards-server-plus-client/README.md

-# Guide for User Authentication and Management API
+<h1 align="center">Guide for User Authentication and Business Cards Management API</h1>

-This README is specifically for understanding how to run the API, set up the test environment, and run the necessary tests for ensuring the functionality of the **User Authentication and Management API**.
+This README is specifically designed to understand how to implement the API, set up different development and production environments, and run the necessary tests to ensure the functionality of the **User Authentication and Business Cards Management API**.

 ## Table of Contents